Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

 Given when he tested positive, Trump was almost certainly contagious at the debate Sept.
 29 and on the day following.
 If he had been tested the day of the debate, though, it would probably have come back negative if he contracted the virus Sept.
 25.

 Trump’s adviser Hope Hicks was also experiencing symptoms Sept.
 30, and tested positive the following day.
-She wasn’t at the events surrounding the Barrett nomination, but was at debate prep and flew to the debate itself with Trump.
+She wasn’t at the events surrounding the Barrett nomination, but was at debate prep and flew to the debate with Trump.
 (The identification of attendance at these events is from this Times report.)

 A number of people who’d participated in debate preparations or attended the Barrett nomination events tested positive the day after Trump and Hicks.
 They include Trump adviser Kellyanne Conway, campaign manager Bill Stepien and Sens.
 Thom Tillis (R-N.C.) and Mike Lee (R-Utah).
-Conway, Tillis and Lee were all both at the Rose Garden ceremony announcing Barrett and at meetings and receptions inside the White House that same day.
+Conway, Tillis and Lee were all at the Rose Garden ceremony announcing Barrett and at meetings and receptions inside the White House that same day.
 Stepien wasn’t, though he traveled to the debate with Trump on Air Force One.

 On Oct.
 2, New York Times reporter Michael Shear also tested positive.
 He’d traveled to Pennsylvania with Trump for the rally Sept.
 26 and was experiencing symptoms six days later.